Take A Friend Fishing in Wales! 26th July – 31st August 2025 inclusive

-Spring is a fantastic time to get outdoors and enjoy some time next to the water!
-Taking a friend or family member on a fishing trip is an ideal well-being opportunity, allowing you to spend time quality time outdoors and escape your screens this spring.
+Summer is a fantastic time to get outdoors and enjoy some time next to the water!
+Taking a friend or family member on a fishing trip is an ideal well-being opportunity, allowing you to spend time quality time outdoors and escape your screens this summer holiday.

-Between 18th April – 4th May 2025 inclusive, existing rod fishing licence holders in Wales can register for a FREE one-day NRW rod licence to take someone they know fishing.
-Some of the best fishing of the year can be found at this time, which includes Easter Holiday and early May Bank Holiday.
+Between 26th July and 31st August 2025 inclusive, existing rod fishing licence holders in Wales can register for a FREE one-day NRW rod licence to take someone they know fishing.

 Registering for a free one-day fishing licence couldn’t be easier!